DRM Technology: encryption, license control, DRM protection controls

 - users can give their passwords to others.

 Locklizard supports a secret key exchange between our (or your) administration system and the user.
+There are no passwords or certificates to distribute or manage.
 What we actually do is to transfer decryption keys (64 character random passwords that cannot be guessed) without the end user having any possibility of gaining access to that information.
 Users cannot gain access to the key because it is hidden in an encrypted keystore on their computer, so they cannot pass it on.
 If they try to pass on their license file, the administration server will refuse to allow the license file to be used again, unless you, the publisher, authorize the situation.

 So the Locklizard approach is fundamentally more secure than any password based system, and you should put into serious question any approach that recommends the use of passwords.